belcar-ceci/PokeApi-React/README.md

 POKEAPI React📌
 ============

-## Introducción🚀
+## Introduction🚀

-## FrontEnd 01
+## FrontEnd 01. 🏗

-Partiendo del siguiente endPoint [https://pokeapi.co/api/v2/pokemon](https://pokeapi.co/api/v2/pokemon): Desarrolla una aplicación Javascript que muestre una lista de los pokemons que aparecen.
+Starting from the following endPoint  [https://pokeapi.co/api/v2/pokemon](https://pokeapi.co/api/v2/pokemon): Develop a Javascript application that displays a list of the pokemons that appear.

-## Objetivos de la práctica🛫
+## Objectives of the practice🛫

-1.- Mostrar los elementos de la lista (pokemons), como mínimo el nombre del pokemon y una imágen.
+1.- Show the elements of the list (pokemons), at least the name of the pokemon and an image.

-2.- Aplicar diseño y estilos de manera libre .
+2.- Apply design and styles freely.

-3.- Aplicar Javascript vanilla o cualquier framework o librería (js) que requieras, pero no está permitido usar ningún framework de css.
+3.- Apply Javascript vanilla  or any framework or library (js) that you require, but it is not allowed to use any css framework.

-4.- Utilizar Git con commits lo más semánticos posibles.
+4.- Use Git with commits as semantic as possible.

-5.- Redactar un readme explicando como usar la aplicación.
+5.- Write a readme explaining how to use the application.

-## Comenzando 🚀
+## Starting 🚀
-Estas instrucciones te permitirán obtener una copia del proyecto en funcionamiento en tu ordenador local, para propósitos de desarrollo y pruebas:
+These instructions will allow you to get a working copy of the project on your local computer, for development and testing purposes:

-Abre la terminal y ejecuta:
+Open terminal and run:

-* Clone git https://github.com/belcar-ceci/PokeApi-React.git para descargar el proyecto, realiza un fork.
+* Clone git https://github.com/belcar-ceci/PokeApi-React.git to download the project, do a fork.

 ## Install
 - npm install(node)
 ## Available Scripts
 In the project directory, you can run:
 ### `npm start`

 Runs the app in the development mode.\